 The drama queen: Every single incident or opportunity, no matter how insignificant, is exploited, exaggerated, and if necessary; distorted to become an event of dramatic magnitude to draw attention to their plight in life in order to gain sympathy and support needed to affirm the diminished ego, as well as, an absence of a appropriate sense of self.
 Everything and every experience is elevated to crisis proportions and played out as the greatest tragedy.
 Histrionics (deliberate display of emotion for effect) may be present where the person feels he/she is not the center of attention, but should be.
 With the opposite sex, inappropriate flirtatious behavior may also be present to draw attention and support to her cause of the moment.

 The feigner: When this person is called to account or outwitted, the person instinctively uses the denial –counterattack by feigning victimization, as a strategy to manipulate everyone present.
 The performance is especially targeted toward bystanders and those in authority to demonstrate innocence in portraying sainthood while at the same time projecting their bad behavior upon the person who outwitted her.
-One apparent behavior believed to create results for this person is by feigning victimization and to burst into tears because most people’s instinct is to feel sorry for them, to put their arm round them or offer them a tissue.
+One apparent behavior believed to create results for this type of person is by feigning victimization.
+Then to burst into tears because most people are instinctively moved to feel sorry for them, to put their arm round them or offer them a tissue.
 This person is a professional because they know there is nothing more effective than real tears.
-Indeed as actresses know, it’s possible to turn these on at will in a performance to create effect.
+Indeed as actors know, it is possible to turn these on at will in a performance to create effect.
 As a result, feigners are adept at using crocodile tears when they are called for in a moment of manipulation.
 This expertise comes from years of practice.
 Therefore, attention-seekers often give an Oscar-winning performance in this respect to gain sympathy.
-A particular application of this behavior is see when feigning victimhood is used as a favorite tactic of bullies and harassers to evade accountability and sanction.
+A particular application of this behavior is see when feigning victim-hood is used as a favorite tactic of bullies and harassers to evade accountability and sanction.
 For the bully-abuser, when accused of bullying and harassment, the person immediately turns on the water works and claims they are the one being bullied or harassed.
-This is true even though there’s been no prior mention of being bullied or harassed.
+This is true even though there has been no prior mention of being bullied or harassed.
 As a result, the fact that this claim appears only after and in response to abusive-bully is called to account for behavior reveals who they really are.
 A commonly known fact is that mature adults do not burst into tears when held accountable for their actions without good cause.